 Over the years, the Foundation has accepted many bequests.
 Bequests can be in the form of a specific amount or the residue of an estate.
 The Foundation can provide suggested wording for a will which should be reviewed with a professional advisor.
 Donors of bequest can receive a substantial reduction in federal gift and estate taxes.

-The Community Foundation may be designated as the beneficiary of a life insurance policy.
-A tax receipt will be issued upon receipt of the proceeds of the policy at the time of death.
+- The Ottawa Community Foundation may be designated as the beneficiary of an existing life insurance policy.
+The estate will receive a charitable tax receipt when the proceeds of the policy are paid to the Ottawa Community Foundation.

-The Foundation may also be assigned ownership of a life insurance policy during a donor’s lifetime.
-A tax receipt will be issued for the cash surrender value of a policy at the time of donation.
-The payment of annual premiums is also a gift that generates an official receipt for income tax purposes.
+- The Ottawa Community Foundation may be assigned ownership of a life insurance policy during a donor’s lifetime.
+A tax receipt will be issued for the fair market value of a policy at the time of donation.
+If the policy requires future premium payments, these payments qualify for an annual charitable tax receipt and the donor can pay them in one of two ways:

 RRSPs / RRIFs